Eisenhower Matrix for Researchers

 DO FIRST

-• Meet a grant or conference submission deadline
+• Meet grant or conference submission deadline

-• Address urgent reviewer comments on a manuscript
+• Address urgent reviewer comments before deadline

 PLAN THIS WEEK

-• Write and revise your manuscript
+• Write and revise manuscript for publication

-• Analyze data and generate insights
+• Analyze data and develop insights

 • Read literature to develop new research questions